 Except as herein otherwise provided, the entrance salary for a new employee entering City service shall be the minimum salary for the class to which appointed.
-When circumstances warrant, the City Manager may approve an entrance salary which is more than the minimum salary.
-The City Manager's decision shall be final.
+When circumstances warrant, the City Manager, or the City Attorney for positions appointed by the City Attorney, may approve an entrance salary which is more than the minimum salary.
+The City Manager's and City Attorney's decisions shall be final.